karrick/gorange/README.md

 ##### Bit-Twiddling Tweaking Capabilities

-While using the gorange.NewQuerier method is fine for most use-cases, there are times when you might need to create your own querying pipeline.
-If you have a Get method that matches the http.Client Get method's signature that you'd like to inject in the pipeline, you can build your own Querier by composing the functionality you need for your application.
+While using the `NewQuerier` method is fine for most use-cases, there are times when you might need to create your own querying pipeline.
+If you have a `Get` method that matches the `http.Client` `Get` method's signature that you'd like to inject in the pipeline, you can build your own Querier by composing the functionality you need for your application.

-How to do this is illustrated by the gorange.NewQuerier function, but a simple example is shown below.
-Note that the example code simply wraps gogetter.Getter instances around other gogetter.Getter instances.
+How to do this is illustrated by the `NewQuerier` function in this library, but a simple example is shown below.
+Note that the example code simply wraps `gogetter.Getter` instances around other `gogetter.Getter` instances.

-NOTE: A gogetter.Prefixer is needed to prepend the server name and URL route to each URL before the URL is sent to the underlying http.Client's Get method.
+NOTE: A `gogetter.Prefixer` is needed to prepend the server name and URL route to each URL before the URL is sent to the underlying `http.Client`'s `Get` method.

-WARNING: Using http.Client instance without a Timeout will cause resource leaks and may render your program inoperative if the client connects to a buggy range server, or over a poor network connection.
+WARNING: Using `http.Client` instance without a `Timeout` will cause resource leaks and may render your program inoperative if the client connects to a buggy range server, or over a poor network connection.

 ```Go